Springs, South Africa: Fauna and flora

 The Blesbokspruit Wetland Region in Springs draws over 300 species of birds, including the great flamingo, Egyptian Goose, barn owl, blue crane, guineafowl, secretary-bird and the ostrich.
 Water mammals such as the otter and lesser otter have been observed in less populated areas.
 The blesbok, mongoose, reed buck, read jackal, black wildebeest, springbok, mountain zebra, the porcupine and other mammals are to be found, but usually within reserve areas.

 Various species of reptiles such as the rinkhals, puffadder brown house snake, aurora house snake and various lizards, including the giant girdled lizard, and the African bullfrog are also to be found in wetland areas of Springs.

 Demographics

 Jewish community

 Up until the late 1990s Springs had a vibrant Jewish community.
 There were two synagogues, with a total of 300 families.
-Today (2015) most of the community has left for Johannesburg, Cape Town, or further afield like Israel, Australia, the US and the UK.
+By 2015, most of the community had left for Johannesburg, Cape Town, or further afield like Israel, Australia, the US and the UK.
+The community's last rabbi was the Manchester-born Rabbi Yossi Liberow.
+The synagogue building, Springs Shul, still stands, but by 2015 operated as an Acts Church.

+The town's first synagogue, Springs Gates of Hope Synagogue, was consecrated on 3 May 1908.
+The building was extended in 1933 but by 1949 it became apparent that a new building was needed to accommodate the growing membership.
+The original synagogue was demolished and the new synagogue, known as the Springs Shul opened in September 1951.

+In the 1940s, a Reform synagogue, Temple Emeth (later Temple Emet) was designed by the architect, Harold Le Roith.
+The synagogue closed in the 1990s.

+The Nobel Prize-winning Jewish writer, Nadine Gordimer was raised in Springs.
+Her father was a member of a local synagogue and attended Yom Kippur services.

+There is also a Jewish cemetery in Springs, with over 600 graves.
+The graves and cemetery are well-maintained and a surrounding wall has been built.